frejakell/Canvas_Tree_generator/README.md

-Another just for fun project.
+Another just for fun project to help me learn how to use Canvas and the GUI options available to help control the display.
 The code uses Canvas to let the user construct either random trees or trees based on the users specified inputs.

 You can construct either a single tree or a series of five(forest)